 Theological Insights

-2. Jesus knows people’s thoughts and hearts.
+2. Jesus knows exactly what we are thinking in our minds and hearts.

 5. Religious rules should not stop people from showing love and kindness.